doxas/twigl/database-structure.md

 `director` is an object from director ID to `Director`.

-`Director` is like a user per a session.
+`Director` is like a user per session.
-`Director` has an information of the director.
+`Director` has information about the director.

 ```ts
 interface Director {